 The Illinois Compiled Statutes-School Code (105 ILCS 5/3-15.12) outlines minimum state requirements for high school equivalency (HSE).
-This legislation provides the ICCB with the authority to establish guidelines for Illinois HSE credentialing including the selection of HSE exams and development of alternative methods of credentialing; the creation of policies and procedures for testing and credentialing; the minimum passing and completion standards for an HSE credential; and the state and local fees for exams, alternative methods of credentialing, HSE transcripts, and the Illinois HSE Certificate.
+This legislation provides the ICCB with the authority to establish guidelines for Illinois HSE credentialing including the selection of HSE exams and development of alternative methods of credentialing; the creation of policies and procedures for testing and credentialing; the minimum passing and completion standards for an HSE credential; and the state and local fees for exams, alternative methods of credentialing, HSE transcripts, and the State of Illinois High School Diploma.